UKPLab/aacl2022-TexPrax/README.md

 A demo video of the project can be found [here](https://nextcloud.ukp.informatik.tu-darmstadt.de/index.php/s/EcQxDwAEeNT4w8n).

+> Disclaimer: This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 ## Data

 An anoymized version of the collected data including annotations can be downloaded from [tudatalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/3534) (CC-by-NC).